WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/tables.md

 ## Table captions

 If your document or article contains only one table, the table doesn't need a caption.
-However, ensure that the table succeeds the [introductory statement](#introductory-sentences).
+However, ensure that the table succeeds an [introductory statement](#introductory-sentences).

 But if your document or article contains more than one table in close proximity to each other, include a caption for each table.
 Write the caption in the form: "Table *number*. *Description*".
 Use sentence case capitalization and don't insert a period at the end.